chef/automate/components/automate-chef-io/content/docs/infra-server.md

 1. [Set up `knife`]({{< relref "infra-server.md#use-knife-with-chef-infra-server" >}}) for use with Chef Infra Server.

-## Install Standalone Chef Infra Server through Chef Automate
+## Install A Standalone Chef Infra Server

-Use either a command line interface or a configuration file to install Chef Infra Server through Chef Automate.
+Use either a command line interface or a configuration file to install Chef Infra Server using the Chef Automate `deploy` command.

 Refer to the Chef Infra Server [hardware requirements](https://docs.chef.io/install_server_pre/) for guidance on memory and number of CPUs.